MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql.md

 - A tenant account with an active subscription.
 [Create an account for free](https://github.com/microsoft/trident-docs-private-preview/blob/main/docs/placeholder-update-later.md).

-- A workspace is created and isn't the default My Workspace
+- A workspace is created and isn't the default My Workspace.

 ## Go to manage gateways to create connection